vykozlov/elog-ldap/README.md

 Original verions of ELOG: 2.9.2-2455

-Modified file: auth.c and Makefile
+Modified files: auth.c and Makefile

 ###Makefile:
 ####Add USE_LDAP parameter